sentoz/loggie-docs-en/docs/reference/pipelines/source/grpc.md

 # grpc

 Grpc source is used to receive data requests in Loggie Grpc format.
-It is generally used in [Aggregator](../../../user-guide/best-practice/aggregator.md)to receive logs sent by other Loggie clusters.
+It is generally used in [Aggregator](../../../user-guide/best-practice/aggregator.md) to receive logs sent by other Loggie clusters.

 !!! example